Mikoyan-Gurevich MiG-21: Horn of Africa

 During the Ogaden War of 1977–78, Ethiopian Air Force F-5As engaged Somali Air Force MiG-21MFs in combat on several occasions.
 In one lopsided incident, two F-5As piloted by Israeli advisers or mercenaries engaged four MiG-21MFs.
-The MiGs were handled incompetently by the Somali pilots, and the F-5As destroyed two while the surviving pilots collided with each other avoiding an AIM-9.
+The F-5As destroyed two while the surviving pilots collided with each other avoiding an AIM-9.

-Ethiopia claimed to have shot down 10 Somali MiG-21MFs; while Somalia also claimed to have destroyed several Ethiopian MiG-21MFs, three F-5Es, one Canberra bomber and three Douglas DC-3s.
-Ethiopian MiG-21s were deployed largely in the ground attack role, and proved instrumental during the final offensive against Somali ground forces.
+Ethiopia claimed to have shot down 10 Somali MiG-21MFs; while Somalian Mig-21s claimed to have destroyed four Ethiopian MiG-21MFs, one Canberra bomber and three Douglas DC-3s.
+Ethiopian MiG-21s were deployed largely in the ground attack role during the final offensive against Somali ground forces.

 Ethiopian pilots who had flown both the F-5E and the MiG-21 and received training in both the US and the USSR considered the F-5 to be the superior fighter because of its manoeuvrability at low to medium speeds, its superior instrumentation and the fact that it was far easier to fly, allowing the pilot to focus on combat rather than controlling his airplane.
 This effect was enhanced by the poor quality of pilot training provided by the Soviets, which provided limited flight time and focussed exclusively on taking off and landing, with no practical training in air combat.